HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ## RDFa

 RDFa continues to play a significant role in structured data, particularly within legacy CMS platforms.
-However, there has been a noticeable shift towards using RDFa for **navigation elements**, such as `listitem` and `breadcrumblist`, which are now prevalent on a significant portion of web pages.
-This reflects an industry-wide emphasis on enhancing **structured navigation data** for better user experience, particularly on mobile platforms.
+However, there has been a noticeable shift towards using RDFa for navigation elements, such as `listitem` and `breadcrumblist`, which are now prevalent on a significant portion of web pages.
+This reflects an industry-wide emphasis on enhancing structured navigation data for better user experience, particularly on mobile platforms.

 In contrast, traditional RDFa types like `foaf:image` and `foaf:document` have seen declining usage, as newer formats like **JSON-LD** and **Open Graph** offer more flexible solutions for image and document metadata.
-The adoption of **schema.org types** within RDFa, such as `schema:webpage`, has shown modest but stable growth, further indicating a shift towards **Schema.org vocabularies**.
+The adoption of Schema.org types within RDFa, such as `schema:webpage`, has shown modest but stable growth, further indicating a shift towards Schema.org vocabularies.

 {{ figure_markup(
   image="rdfa-usage-by-year.png",